-- Operate San Diego International Airport

-- Plan for the future air transportation needs of the region

-- Serve as the region's Airport Land Use

-Commission and ensure the adoption of land

-use plans that protect public health and safety

-surrounding all 16 of the county's airports

-The Airport Authority is governed by an appointed Board of Directors of nine members representing all areas of San Diego County and three additional members serving as non-voting, ex-officio Board members.
+- Operate San Diego International Airport - Plan for the future air transportation needs of the region - Serve as the region's Airport Land Use Commission - and ensure the adoption of land use plans that protect public health and safety surrounding all 16 of the county's airports all areas of San Diego County and three additional members serving as non-voting, ex-officio Board members.
 Three Board members serve as the Executive Committee consisting of one Board member from each of the following "defined jurisdictions": the City of San Diego, the County of San Diego, and one Board member from among the east county cities, south county cities, north county coastal or north county inland cities.
 The Board members serve three-year terms.